Selection of Topic

 Submission of Synopsis

-The title and a 100-150 word abstract/synopsis of the Project must be submitted with your completed registration application form by 28th December 2012 to the MAGB for approval.
-You will be informed by Monday 14th January whether your project has been accepted.
-The written project itself must be presented by Monday 15th April 2013.
+The title and a 100-150 word abstract/synopsis of the Project must be submitted with your completed registration application form by 16th December 2016 to the MAGB for approval.
+You will be informed by Monday 16th January 2017 whether your project has been accepted.
+If you wish to submit the synopsis earlier you will get a response earlier which may help you achieve your deadline, particularly if you have been asked to make any amendments or additions before submitting your completed project.
+The written project itself must be presented by Friday 24th March 2017.

 Structure of the Report